Alex Guerra, an Associate in the Sacramento Office, is a member of the Employment Law & Litigation Group.

 Before joining Orrick, Alex was active in

 campaigns and held leadership positions within the youth arm of a major political party.
-Alex also worked for high-ranking members of the legislature, to include the Majority Whip of the California State Assembly and the President pro Tempore of the California State Senate.
+Alex also interned for high-ranking members of the legislature, to include the Majority Whip of the California State Assembly and the President pro Tempore of the California State Senate.
 These experiences put Alex in a position to understand

 the complexity of California’s employment laws and the varied interests